1.83 cr pregnant women claimed benefits under PMMVY: Irani

-New Delhi, Feb 11 (IANS) The government on Thursday said that a total of 1.83 crore pregnant women have claimed benefits under Pradhan Mantri Matru Vandana Yojana (PMMVY) from 2018-19 till January 29 this year.
+New Delhi: The government on Thursday said that a total of 1.83 crore pregnant women have claimed benefits under Pradhan Mantri Matru Vandana Yojana (PMMVY) from 2018-19 till January 29 this year.

 Replying to an unstarred question in Rajya Sabha by Pratap Singh Bajwa about the details of the total number of pregnant women eligible to claim benefits under PMMVY and Janani Suraksha Yojana (JSY) from the years 2018-19 till 2020-21, Union Minister for Women and Child Development Smriti Irani said, "The total number of pregnant women who have claimed benefits under PMMVY scheme has been 1,83,12,303 from 2018-19 till January 29."